 From establishing the Kyabobo Girls' School in Nkwanta to developing community facilities and oportunities

-Our flagship project is the pioneering Kyabobo Girls' School in Nkwanta, where we welcomed our first intake in 2013 and now have over 350 pupils enrolled.
-By the end of 2018 the school will have expanded to offer a high quality education to 500 girls, working in partnership with the Ghana Education Service (GES).
+Our flagship project is the pioneering Kyabobo Girls' School in Nkwanta, where we welcomed our first intake in 2013.
+We now have 500 girls in the school who are benefiting from a high quality education delivered in partnership with the Ghana Education Service (GES).

 The school is free to attend for all pupils, which is essential in a deprived area such as Nkwanta.
 Core teaching staff are supplied by GES, while we provide infrastructure, leadership and funds for all other running costs, including: